 Oliver Pierce (Indiana University of Pennsylvania)

 A love of the church and a love of college students drew Oliver into campus ministry.
 Oliver was raised in a Christian family in Knoxville, Tennessee.
 While in college, he explored his childhood faith first through podcasts, then through the RUF ministry.
 He graduated in 2011 with a double major in philosophy and English from Middle Tennessee State University (MTSU).
 After graduation, Oliver served as a RUF intern at his alma mater.
 Once the internship was completed, he worked for a year at Amazon warehouse and a year as an assistant district attorney in Murfeesboro, Tennessee.
 In 2014, he moved to Philadelphia, Pennsylvania, to attend seminary and to become a pastoral intern with the college ministry at Tenth Presbyterian Church.
 He graduated from Westminster Seminary (M. Div.) in 2018 on his fourth wedding anniversary.
 Oliver had married his middle-school crush, Kim, in 2014.
 Kim’s outgoing personality and contagious enthusiasm cultivate a welcoming environment in college ministry.
-They are expecting their first child in August 2018.
+They welcomed their first child, a daughter, in August 2018.
 Oliver is a versatile musician.
 Primarily a guitarist, he also plays drums, bass, mandolin, banjo, and piano.
 He enjoys traveling with Kim and looks forward to cycling on Western Pennsylvania’s many rails-to-trails bike paths.

 RUF at Indiana University of Pennsylvania